mahmoudnafifi/11K-Hands/README.md

 [Project webpage](https://sites.google.com/view/11khands)

-To run this code, you need to download the trained models using download_trained_models.m or download them from our website:
+To run this code, you need to download the trained models from our [project webpage](https://sites.google.com/view/11khands).
+The provided files include models for gender classification and biometric identification.

-The provided files are:
+Gender classification files are:

 1. demo.m: a demo to test our model.
 2. get_data.m: extract training and testing images from the main directory of the hand images.